EricDinging/CS5470/assignment_1/README.md

 ### Task 1: Single GPU Benchmarking

-Within the homework folder, we have provided `server.sh`, a script that starts a vLLM instance running Llama 3.1 8B on GPU-0 of the server and exposes an OpenAI compatible HTTP server.
+Within the homework folder, we have provided `server.sh`, a script that starts a vLLM instance running LLM on GPU-0 of the server and exposes a vLLM API.

 **Requirements:**
-1. Start the Llama 3.1 8B model on 1 GPU using the command provided in `server.sh`
+1. Start the serving workload on 1 GPU using the command provided in `server.sh`
-2. Execute the benchmark script using the command in `client.sh` TODO on a different terminal but on the same node
+2. Execute the benchmark script using the command in `client.sh`
 3. Store the TTFT (Time To First Token) and TPOT (Time Per Output Token) for each prompt from the output

+**Hint:**
+1. Allocate interactive GPU node using `salloc --nodes 1 --qos interactive --time 01:00:00 --constraint gpu --gpus 1 --account <projectID>`.
+One GPU is enough.
-TODO: hint: remember to make those scripts executable
+2. Remember to make those scripts executable.
-TODO: does not show the port
+3. Spawning two terminals would be useful, one for server and one for client.
+They should be on the same GPU node.
+Use `ssh <GPU_node_ID>`.

 ### Task 2: Multi-GPU Benchmarking

 **Requirements:**
-1. Execute Llama 3.1 70B on 2 GPUs (GPUs 0, 1)
+1. Execute Llama 3.1 8B on 2 GPUs (GPUs 0, 1)
-2. Execute Llama 3.1 70B on 4 GPUs (GPUs 0-3)
+2. Execute Llama 3.1 8B on 4 GPUs (GPUs 0-3)
 3. Modify parameters in `server.sh` and `client.sh` files to execute these configurations
    - Review the vLLM documentation to understand what CLI arguments you need to add or modify for multi-GPU inference
 4. Store the TTFT and TPOT metrics for both configurations